icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Method overloading.md

 # Method Overloading
-Using methods with the same name but with different arguments
+Using methods with the same name but with different arguments.

 ```java
 public class overLoading {